simonexsala/simonexsala/README.md

-- Hi, I’m @simonexsala
+- I’m @simonexsala
-- I’m interested in art, music, philosophy, psychology and literature
+- A young boomer.
+Everyday that passes I hate technology more and more.
+- Embracing the mystical healing powers of art and all of the humanities.